For US Healthcare Professionals

 Safety of MARGENZA in combination with chemotherapy1

-Adverse reactions (>10%) in patients with metastatic HER2+ breast cancer who received MARGENZA in SOPHIA
+Adverse reactions (>10%) in patients with metastatic HER2-positive breast cancer who received MARGENZA in SOPHIA

 Adverse Reaction MARGENZA + chemotherapy (n=264) Trastuzumab + chemotherapy (n=266)